Luzifer/twitch-bot/wiki/Home.md

 There are certain variables available in the strings with templating enabled:

+- `channel` - Channel the message was sent to, only available for regular messages not events
 - `msg` - The message object, used in functions, should not be sent to chat
 - `permitTimeout` - Value of `permit_timeout` in seconds
 - `username` - The username of the message author